rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### has_dependencies
-- Used by modules: masters_common, masters_crud
+- Used by modules: locations, masters_crud, masters_common
-- Files: 2
+- Files: 3

 ### has_transactions
 - Used by modules: opening_balance